MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 - Its targeted user session is currently not active on any machine (for attended runs).
 - Its targeted user session being already in use on all available machines (for an unattended run).

-Logic for an attended run: The first run in queue is an attended run, its connection user is user **Y**:​
+Step-by-step logic for an attended run: The first run in queue is an attended run, its connection user is user **Y**:​

 1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**:
-   - If some machines remain: step 4. <!-- Can you be more specific what you mean by step 4?
-Is it Allocation mentioned below?-->
+   - If some machines remain: the algorithm moves to step 4 (allocation)
-   - If no machine remains: step 3. <!-- Same question as above.
-Without being more specific this can be confusing.-->
+   - If no machine remains: the algorithm moves to step 3 (reprioritization)
 3. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue until a run is assignable to a machine.
 4. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).

-Logic for an unattended run.
+Step-by-step logic for an unattended run.
 The first run in queue is an unattended run, its connection user is user **Y**:​

 1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all available machines (= machines, which have at least one session available).
 3. *Filter*: The algorithm discards the machines, which already have a session opened by user **Y**:
-   - If some machines remain: step 5 <!-- Same question as above about what step 5 means-->
+   - If some machines remain: the algorithm moves to step 5 (allocation)
-   - If no machine remains: step 4 <!-- Same question as above what step 4 means-->
+   - If no machine remains: the algorithm moves to step 4 (reprioritization)
 4. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue (until a run is assignable to a machine).
 5. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly)